-I took an A3 envelope, containing a print, into my local post office.
+I took an A3 envelope, containing a print, to my local post office.
 It was rigid.
 I’d stiffened it by sandwiching my print with two pieces of thick card.
 Even the envelope was cardboard and I’d written ‘FRAGILE’ with a bold black marker pen.

-The assistant stamped it, took the money and before I could cry ‘MERCY’, she karate chopped it in half to stuff in a bin behind her!
+The assistant stamped it, took the money, and before I could cry ‘MERCY’, she karate chopped it in half to stuff in a bin behind her!